dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/2-one-deployment-environment.md

 1. Create your [**development environment**](docs/collaborate/environments/dbt-cloud-environments#create-a-development-environment) to power the dbt Cloud IDE.
 No extra customization needed!
 2. Create your **[production deployment environment](docs/collaborate/environments/dbt-cloud-environments#create-a-deployment-environment)**.
 3. Define your **dbt Cloud jobs** in the production deployment environment from step 2.
-    1. **Production job(s)** — You will need to set up **at least one scheduled job** that deploys your project to your production databases/schemas.
+    1. **Production job(s)**: You will need to set up **at least one scheduled job** that deploys your project to your production databases/schemas.
 You may create multiple jobs based on your business SLAs.
-    2. **Slim CI Job** Unlike the production jobs, which are triggered via the scheduler, this job will be triggered when PRs are opened in your repository.
+    2. **Slim CI Job**: Unlike the production jobs, which are triggered via the scheduler, this job will be triggered when PRs are opened in your repository.
 Enable this option by selecting`Run on Pull Requests?` under the `Webhooks` tab under the `Triggers` section.

         :::info
         💡 This job will also need to [**defer to one of the Production jobs**](docs/deploy/cloud-ci-job#deferral-and-state-comparison) created in step 3a.
 This enables the use of the [`state`](docs/deploy/about-state) modifiers in your selection syntax to only run changes introduced by your PR.